-Gold Reserves in Japan increased to 845.97 Tonnes in the first quarter of 2021 from 765.22 Tonnes in the fourth quarter of 2020. source: World Gold Council
+Gold Reserves in Japan remained unchanged at 845.97 Tonnes in the second quarter of 2021 from 845.97 Tonnes in the first quarter of 2021. source: World Gold Council

 Gold Reserves in Japan is expected to be 765.18 Tonnes by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Gold Reserves in Japan to stand at 765.16 in 12 months time.
 In the long-term, the Japan Gold Reserves is projected to trend around 765.15 Tonnes in 2022 and 765.12 Tonnes in 2023, according to our econometric models.